nickjg1/homeserver-ansible/variablehelp.md

 `username`: Your Ubuntu username you chose at setup.

-`user_password`: Your Ubuntu password you chose at setup.

 `puid`: Run the `id` command on your server and use the value in the `uid` field.

 `pgid`: Run the `id` command on your server and use the value in the `gid` field.